Packing Dishes for Moving

 How to Pack Cups and Glasses for a Move

-- Just like with plates, place at least 2 layers of crumpled packing paper on the bottom of the box.
+- Just like with packing dishes, place at least 2 layers of crumpled packing paper on the bottom of the box.

 - Wrap stems and handles with crumpled paper to add extra protection.